K. T. S. Tulsi: Early life

 Tulsi was born on 7 November 1947 in Hoshiarpur, Punjab, India.
 He has received the Bachelor of Arts in Political Science from Panjab University and received the Bachelor of Law degree in 1971.
 After graduation he became a member of Bar of Punjab and Haryana High Court.

 Writing

 Between 1973 and 1976, Tulsi worked as a part-time lecturer and wrote two books Tulsi's Digest of Accident Claims Cases and Landlord & Tenant Cases.
-In 1976, he was appointed as the reported of Punjab series of Indian Law reports.
+In 1976, he was appointed as the reporter of Punjab series of Indian Law reports.

 Career in law

 In 1980, Tulsi started practicing criminal law.
 In 1987, he was appointed as a senior advocate.
 Three years later in 1990, he was designated Additional Solicitor General of India.
 Since 1994, he is the President of the Criminal Justice Society of India.
 Tulsi has fought many notable cases.
 He has represented the Indian government more than ten times in the Supreme Court.
 He represented Indian government in cases like the constitutional validity of the now extinct Terrorist and Disruptive Activities (Prevention) Act, and cases related to the assassination of Rajiv Gandhi former Prime Minister of India.
 He represented Tamil Nadu Government on Sankararaman Murder Case in which Seer of Kanchi Mutt Jeyendra Saraswathi Was involved, "for them a Brahmin is above the law!" was the famous quote was given during interview with Reddif.

 He represented Sonia Gandhi's son-in-law Robert Vadra who is alleged to have amassed wealth and farm lands out of using his status as Gandhi family person, in Vadra-DLF land case.
 He also represented the victims of Uphaar Cinema fire in Delhi.
 He represented 1993 Delhi terror attack convict Devinder Pal Singh Bhullar and got his death sentence commuted.
 Tulsi had refused to represent the Gujarat government in Sohrabuddin encounter case.